cmu-delphi/covidcast/R-packages/covidcast/DEVELOP.md

    when updating the package, which can be done with the script precompile.R found in the vignette directory.
-4. If you changed any documentation, rebuild the documentation with `devtools::document()` and then `pkgdown::build_site()`.
-(This can be slow, because our vignettes take a long time to build.)
+4. If you changed any documentation, rebuild the documentation with `devtools::document()`.
+You might locally run `pkgdown::build_site()` to ensure the site builds correctly, but **do not commit the `docs/` changes unless you are ready to make a new CRAN release**, because they will appear on the documentation website as soon as they are merged.
+(Building the site can be slow, because our vignettes take a long time to build.)
-5. Submit the pull request, setting the base branch to `r-pkg-devel`, and see if the CI can also successfully run the tests.
+5. Submit the pull request and see if the CI can also successfully run the tests.

 ## Unit tests